bbauska/zombiePolitics/README.md

 hyper-dead makes the need for resistance to such a politics all the more obvious, especially regarding those public spheres and institutions that produce knowledge, ideas, desires, and values crucial to an aspiring democracy.
-While the struggle for reclaiming the government as a responsible social state capable of both placing lim­ its on capital and providing protections for all Americans has to be central to such a challenge, so does the struggle over culture as a form of public pedagogy.
-The likes of Beck, Limbaugh, and Palin matter not simply because of what they say, but because of the emergence and influence of anti-democratic institutions and the for­ mations of capital that support them.</p>
+While the struggle for reclaiming the government as a responsible social state capable of both placing lim­its on capital and providing protections for all Americans has to be central to such a challenge, so does the struggle over culture as a form of public pedagogy.
+The likes of Beck, Limbaugh, and Palin matter not simply because of what they say, but because of the emergence and influence of anti-democratic institutions and the for­mations of capital that support them.</p>

-<p>Power does not work simply through the control and influence of wealth,
+<p>Power does not work simply through the control and influence of wealth, income, and
-income, and resources. lt also has to legitimate itself] and for that it needs to cre­ ate a pedagogical culture through which it can promote its ideologies and values.</p>
+resources. lt also has to legitimate itself] and for that it needs to cre­ate a pedagogical culture through which it can promote its ideologies and values.</p>

 <p>Vast right-wing cultural apparatuses now exist in the mainstream media, on college
 campuses, and in the government-a kind of stealth pedagogical machine that does everything it can to promote its political agenda.
-The current fiasco in Texas and Arizona speaks to the seriousness of such a struggle as ethnic studies are banned, social studies curricula are rewritten so as to erase any vestige of progressive histo­ ry, and freedom is sabotaged as it is abstracted from politics and reduced to the prac­ tice of consumerism.
+The current fiasco in Texas and Arizona speaks to the seriousness of such a struggle as ethnic studies are banned, social studies curricula are rewritten so as to erase any vestige of progressive histo­ry, and freedom is sabotaged as it is abstracted from politics and reduced to the prac­tice of consumerism.
 Mythic history now combines with a notion of freedom that is as reactionary as it is depoliticizing.
-Zombie politics thrives on a culture of blind­ ing illiteracy, and for such a culture to be challenged, labor, youth, unions, and other groups must unite over the need to address at the very least two pressing and inter­ related issues.</p>
+Zombie politics thrives on a culture of blind­ing illiteracy, and for such a culture to be challenged, labor, youth, unions, and other groups must unite over the need to address at the very least two pressing and inter­related issues.</p>

-<p>Effective resistance to zombie politics first requires addressing the political, eco­
+<p>Effective resistance to zombie politics first requires addressing the political,
-nomic, and cultural conditions of massive inequality produced by casino capitalism.
+eco­nomic, and cultural conditions of massive inequality produced by casino capitalism.
 These conditions must be challenged in every sphere in which such injustices appear.
-Such inequality is destructive of human lives and human societies, defines matters of life and death-whose life is valued and whose life only counts as redun­ dant and disposable-and determines which members of society will have access to vital resources and which ones won’t.16 This is demonstrated by the inequitable funding of public schools and political campaigns, the poisonous influence of cor­ porate lobbyists in shaping legislation that benefits corporations and the rich, access to quality health care based on wealth rather than need, and the massive cor­ rupt financial institutions that make a mockery of democracy while providing a beachhead for expanding inequality in every aspect of our lives.</p>
+Such inequality is destructive of human lives and human societies, defines matters of life and death-whose life is valued and whose life only counts as redun­dant and disposable-and determines which members of society will have access to vital resources and which ones won’t.16 This is demonstrated by the inequitable funding of public schools and political campaigns, the poisonous influence of cor­porate lobbyists in shaping legislation that benefits corporations and the rich, access to quality health care based on wealth rather than need, and the massive cor­rupt financial institutions that make a mockery of democracy while providing a beachhead for expanding inequality in every aspect of our lives.</p>

 <p>The second most pressing issue involves the educational force of political and